posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 There are two ways to deal with this issue.

 The **right** way is to update 98 functions.
-Update each function to accept the context as it's first argument and to call the next function in the stack with that context object:
+Each function needs to be updated to accept the context as it's first argument and to call the next function in the stack with that context object:

 ```diff
  func f1(ctx context.Context) {